Nillahcootie Dam: Location and features

 Designed and constructed by the State Rivers and Water Supply Commission of Victoria, the dam was completed in 1967.
 The embankment dam wall is constructed with an earth core and rock fill, rising to a height of 34 m.
 The core component materials of the wall include 298 e3m3 of rock and earth.
 The reservoir has a capacity of 40400 ML, and can release a maximum outflow of approximately 117000 ML per day in normal operation.

 The crest of the uncontrolled spillway is 264.5 m AHD and the embankment is approximately 791 m long.
 When full, flood flows spill over a unique Gothic arch-shaped crest.
 The storage also features a secondary spillway that is operated only during severe floods.
 It uses the ‘fuse plug' principle, in which a section of earthen embankment within the secondary spillway (the fuse plug) has been designed so that at a predetermined flood level it will be eroded away and increase the discharge through the spillway.

 Recreation

 It is a popular water-skiing destination, especially during the summer.
+There is a boat ramp at the northern end with a large car park, public toilets and a mobile coffee van most days.

 The name is of Indian origin and is thought to mean "Blue House".